The Coleshill School

 Ensuring consistently excellent learning and teaching is at the core of all we do.
 Our teachers benefit from outstanding professional development, with joint planning and action based research combined with bespoke pathways to develop their practice.
 This approach has transformed teaching across the school and enables students to receive precision teaching and interventions matched to their individual learning needs.

 The Sixth Form is becoming increasingly popular, as we strive to make it a centre of excellence.
-Our Sixth Form is small enough to enable bespoke provision for our students.
+Our Sixth Form is big enough to provide the full range of A Level courses and some BTECS, but small enough to enable bespoke provision for our students.
 There is an emphasis on personalised learning plans to ensure that each sixth former has teaching that is matched to their needs.
-We offer the full range of A Levels as well as diplomas and BTEC courses.
-As the main school grows, so will the Sixth Form with numbers expected to double over the next three years.
 Sixth form students benefit from expert guidance and support from our experienced team of tutors and an exceptionally experienced Head of Sixth Form.
 Of course, they also have dedicated accommodation and facilities to support their achievement and transition to employment, further education or university.
 The majority of students apply to university and all who applied were successful in gaining their first choice place.

-In excess of one hundred staff work on site, forty as support staff and the remainder as teachers.
-We hold Investor In People status and are committed to pursuing the professional development of all individuals.
+In excess of one hundred and fifty staff work on site.
 There is a comprehensive programme of CPD, personalised for all staff.

 The staff and governors are committed and enthusiastic; there is a real determination from us all to continue our rapid progress as we aim to provide excellent provision for all its students and develop them as an effective ‘Coleshill Learner’ so that they are ready to be the very best they can be.